Loweder/MinecraftServerManager/README.md

 ```
 ## Usage
 First configure config mserman.conf (example config is example_mserman.conf)
-Add versions, cores and architectures.
+Add versions, cores and packs.

-To add mod, or plugin, first create a version, and set path for General.RootDir (folder in which all server files will be stored).
+To add mod, or plugin, first create a version, and set path for GENERAL.ROOT-DIR (folder in which all server files will be stored).
 Then, run
 ```bash
 ./mserman verify